What is Rhinoplasty?

 - Infection: this complication generally occurs a few weeks after the operation, as the nose begins to deflate.
 It causes swelling and redness, which must be promptly treated.

-- Persistent asymmetry: Although the surgeon ensures that the nose is symmetrical at every stage of the surgery, asymmetry may persist.
+- Persistent asymmetry: although the surgeon ensures that the nose is symmetrical at every stage of the surgery, asymmetry may persist.
 This is due to the tissues, which may lose their symmetry several months after surgery.

-- Unsightly scarring: This complication concerns the presence of external scars.
+- Unsightly scarring: this complication concerns the presence of external scars.
 These are very rarely unsightly.

 To help you prepare for your procedure, here is the protocol you should follow several days beforehand: